ckeditor/ckeditor5/docs/framework/guides/development-tools.md

 CKEditorInspector.attach( 'body-editor' editor );
 ```

-The editor switcher is displayed in the upper–right corner of the inspector.
+The editor switcher is in the upper–right corner of the inspector panel.

+### Demo

+Click the <b>"Inspect editor"</b> button below to attache the inspector to the editor:

+{@snippet framework/development-tools/inspector}

 ## Testing helpers

 The `getData()` and `setData()` functions exposed by {@link module:engine/dev-utils/model model dev utils} and {@link module:engine/dev-utils/view view dev utils} are useful development helpers.

-They allow "stringifying" {@link framework/guides/architecture/editing-engine#model model} and {@link framework/guides/architecture/editing-engine#view view} structures, selections, ranges and positions as well as loading them from string.
-They are often use when writing tests.
+They allow "stringifying" {@link framework/guides/architecture/editing-engine#model model} and {@link framework/guides/architecture/editing-engine#view view} structures, selections, ranges, and positions as well as loading them from a string.
+They are often used when writing tests.

 <info-box>
 	Both tools are designed for prototyping, debugging, and testing purposes.
 Do not use them in production-grade code.